AI Exam

 - Individuals with metabolic syndrome face a markedly increased risk of cardiovascular disease (CVD), including myocardial infarction, stroke, and peripheral vascular disease.

-- Data indicate a 2–3-fold rise in cardiovascular mortality among those affected, with risk being amplified when metabolic syndrome coexists with type 2 diabetes mellitus.
+- Data indicate a 2–3-fold rise in cardiovascular mortality, especially when coexistent with type 2 diabetes mellitus.

-- A meta-analysis involving over 170,000 individuals found a 78% increased relative risk of cardiovascular events and death, with the impact being greater in women.
+- A meta-analysis of over 170,000 individuals showed a 78% increased relative risk of cardiovascular events and death, with greater impact in women.

 Type 2 Diabetes Mellitus

-- Early detection and intervention targeting glucose metabolism are essential to mitigate this progression.
+- Early identification and glycaemic intervention are critical to prevent progression.

 Hepatic Complications